sait-wbdv/fall-2021/src/activities/html-css/form-accessiblity.md

     - Work through the form from top to bottom, pair coding in timed intervals as you go
       - This method is especially good if nobody has any strong opinions of what part of the page they want to work on.
     - Divide based on html and css
-  - In the end, everyone should get to be driver and navigator
+  - In the end, everyone should get to be driver and navigator at least once

 ## Task Instructions
 - Create a form